saad-khannn/spell-checker/README.md

 The main thread loads the dictionary into memory, creates a pool of worker threads, sets up a network connection, and waits for incoming client connections.

 The worker thread acquires the mutex lock.
 The worker thread lets the socket establish a connection with the client, sends a greeting message to the client, and releases mutex lock.
-The worker thread wait for the client to send it words to be spellchecked and when it receives words, it checks to see if they're in the dictionary.
+The worker thread waits for the client to send it words to be spellchecked and when it receives words, it checks to see if they're in the dictionary.
 The worker thread confirms if the word was in the dictionary or not and then prints a "correct" or "incorrect" message to the client.
 The worker thread continues to receive words until the client enters the 'ESCAPE' key ('^]').

 The log thread takes in a word every time it is entered by a client and appends the word and the result of whether or not it's in the dictionary to the "log.txt" output file.